250,000+ people have entered their email

 The cruises strike a balance between outdoor adventures, port tours and wildlife sightings, and passengers are encouraged to unplug; none of the ships have TV or Wi-Fi onboard.

 Most passengers participate in daily shore excursions, accompanied by staff expedition leaders.
 Itineraries are considered fluid, and time spent onshore -- often in small ports such as Kake and Petersburg where the large cruise ships can't or won't go -- can vary depending on tides, wildlife and the tenor of the passengers.

 Baranof Dream is another former Cruise West vessel, 49-passenger Spirit of Alaska.
 It entered service under the Alaskan Dream banner in summer 2013.
-The line's fourth ship, 88-passenger Chichagof Dream, was acquired in 2013.
+The line's fifth ship, 88-passenger Chichagof Dream, was acquired in 2013.
 Formerly called Nantucket Clipper, the ship is undergoing renovation and will launch in 2015.
 Kruzof Explorer, the last ship to be added to the fleet, was a Bering Sea crab fishing boat turned expedition vessel, that will explore bodies of water few venture.
 The vessel carries high speed zodiacs, kayaks and paddleboards.